mhxbe/react-starter/README.md

 # React Starter

-This is a personal, opiniated React Starter project.
+This is an opiniated starterkit for quickly bootstrapping [React](https://reactjs.org/) projects.

 ## Structure